lob/lob-ruby/README.md

 )

 # You can also pass new object params for the object
-# and other options like packaging_id an setting_id
+# and other options like setting
 @lob.jobs.create(
   name: "New Cool Posters",
   from: "from-address-id",